Bram-Hub/Thoth/README.txt

 		modus ponens: attempts to execute modus ponens on the lines with their Line Checkbox checked.
 The > symbol stands in for implication.
 If the wrong number of lines is selected or modus ponens cannot be used on the selected lines the execution will fail and nothing will happen.
 Order does not matter.

 		deduction: opens an input box for the sentence to be deduced.
-All proceeding sentences will only have “modus ponens” and “end” in the Step Dropdown Menu.
+All proceeding sentences will only have â€œmodus ponensâ€ and â€œendâ€ in the Step Dropdown Menu.

-		“end”: ends the current deduction.
+		â€œendâ€: ends the current deduction.
 The user will be asked where to save the generated proof

-		“Q.E.D”: hides Add Step and the Step Dropdown Menu, to more easily view the proof, this change is purely visual and is not saved
+		â€œQ.E.Dâ€: hides Add Step and the Step Dropdown Menu, to more easily view the proof, this change is purely visual and is not saved

 		Axioms: all other options in the Step Dropdown Menu call different axioms.
 Opens an input box for the sentences to be used in the axioms.